Student Conduct Code

 In addition to the above notice to the State of Michigan, all sex offenders are required to deliver written notice of their status as a sex offender to the college no later than ninety (90) calendar days prior to their enrollment in, employment with, volunteering at, attending public programs at, or residence at Calvin College.

-For students, notice of sex offender status must be directed to: Jane Hendriksma, Dean of Students for Judicial Affairs.
+For students, notice of sex offender status must be directed to: Jane Hendriksma, Dean of the office of Student Conduct.

 For college employees, vendors, or guests of the college, notice of sex offender status must be directed to: William Corner, Director of Campus Safety.

-Such notification may be disseminated by Calvin College to, and for the safety and well-being of, the Calvin College community, and may be considered by Calvin College in decision regarding a student’s continued enrollment or residence on campus.
-Upon notice of sex offender status, the college will review the facts in evidence and make a decision on a case by case basis regarding the student’s status, matriculation, enrollment, or residence on campus.
-The college may impose appropriate limitations upon a registered sex offender enrolled or employed on campus.
+Such notification may be disseminated by Calvin College to, and for the safety and well-being of, the Calvin College community, and may be considered by Calvin College in decision regarding a student’s continued enrollment and the college may decide to refer the student for college disciplinary action.
+Upon notice of sex offender status, the college will review the facts in evidence and make a decision on a case by case basis.

 III.
 Policies and Expectations for Calvin Students